OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ```

 ### **Web Components**
 The Web Component instance will be available to interact with in the JS object and is identified by the name of the element.
+Due to the array of [supported browsers](https://docs.omnialowcode.com/omnia3_webapprequirements.html), the Javascript should be written in ES6 format.

 ### How to set a value of a Web Component's property?